ClickHouse/clickhouse-docs/docs/en/integrations/migration/clickhouse-to-cloud.md

 - Using the CREATE TABLE statement from the source, create the destination.

 :::tip
 Change the ENGINE to to ReplicatedMergeTree without any parameters when you run the CREATE statement.
 ClickHouse Cloud always replicates tables and provides the correct parameters.
-Keep the `ORDER BY`, `PRIMARY KEY`, and `ORDER BY` clauses though.
+Keep the `ORDER BY`, `PRIMARY KEY`, `PARTITION BY`, `SAMPLE BY`, `TTL`, and `SETTINGS` clauses though.
 :::

 ```sql